 Pedals

-- Overdrive/distortion with gain, volume, treble and bass controls.
+- Overdrive/distortion with gain, volume, treble, mids and bass controls.

 - Soft switching: no loud clicks.
 The analogue signal is fed through a digitally controlled relais, allowing for a silent momentary footswitch and keeping the pedal true bypass.